JunYang-tes/agents-parter.nvim/README.md

   float_width_ratio = 0.8,
   float_height_ratio = 0.8,

+  -- A list of agents to configure. agents = {
+    {
+      -- The name of the agent.
+This will be used for the user command.
+      -- e.g. :Gemini
+      name = 'Gemini',
-  -- Whether to create the default keymap for toggling the window. set_default_keymap = true,
+      -- The command to run for the agent. program = 'gemini',

-  -- The keymap to use for toggling the window. toggle_keymap = '<F3>',
+      -- The keymap to toggle the agent window. toggle_keymap = '<F3>',
+    }
+  }
 })
 ```